yaraalaa0/RT2_Assignment1/README.md

 ### 2- Random Position Server Node

 The random position server node was first implemented as a ROS2 class, then, it was converted to a component.
 The RandPosServer class has as a member the position_server server.
 The callback of this server gets the minimum and maximum limits sent in the request, and generates a random x, y, theta position.
-The, sends it as a response.
+Then, sends it as a response.

 ----------------------------------------------------------------------------------------------